-The Berlin Wall is probably one of Berlin’s most popular tourist attractions today – if not the most popular.
+The Berlin Wall is probably one of Berlin’s most popular sightseeing attractions today – if not the most popular.
 However, since there is not much left of the actual construction, there is not much to actually see.
-And that can make it a bit difficult to understand and/or explain what the Berlin Wall actually was, how ‘great’ it was – and how great the impact of The Wall was on daily life back in the days of Cold War Berlin.
+And that can make it a bit difficult to understand and/or explain what the Berlin Wall actually was, how ‘great’ it was – or actually how great its impact on daily life was back in the days of Cold War Berlin.

-As I already mentioned The Wall was ‘just‘ a wall – but it was only one part of a quite complex and sometimes deadly border installation between West-Berlin and East-Berlin.
-Or in other words: the Wall was basically just the visible part of the border installations dividing the city that was facing the West Side of Berlin.
-This is also the reason why it is both well documented and large parts of it were covered with graffiti and paintings (Wall Art) and political statements.
+As I already mentioned The Wall was ‘just‘ a wall – but it was only one part of a quite complex and sometimes deadly border installation between West- and East-Berlin.
+Or in other words: the Wall was the part of the border installations that was facing the West.
+This is also the reason why it is both well documented and large parts of it were covered with graffiti, paintings and political statements.
 Behind the actual Wall however the border installations were way more complex: a so called ‘death stripe’, fences, watchtowers, border patrol – a combination of border installations that were built, rebuilt and improved over the years and decades that made it close to impossible to get even near the Wall from the East side.

-It might sound strange, but as far as I know the Berlin Wall was first built for economical reasons – or at least a combination of political and economical considerations.
-As you might already know, after the Second World War Germany and Berlin were split into four sectors: the French Sector, the British Sector, the American Sector and the Russian Sector.
-While the economy in the three western sectors was growing, East Germany and East Berlin in particular had to face a different reality and went a different route – and the economy suffered.
-Over the years many people left East Berlin – the East was about to lose its work force and its intellectual elite.
-To stop this exodus and to establish East Germany as an autonomous country, the East German government had to do something and ultimately decided to build a wall.
+It might sound strange, but as far as I know the Berlin Wall was mainly built for economical reasons.
+As you might know after the second World War Germany and Berlin were split into four sectors: the French Sector, the British Sector, the American Sector and the Russian Sector.
+While the economy in the three west sectors was growing, East Germany and East Berlin in particular went a different route – and the economy suffered.
+Many people left East Berlin – the East was about to loose its work force.
+To stop this trend and to establish East Germany as an autonomous ‘country’ the East German government decided to build the Berlin Wall.